matthewrevell/tutorials/exoscale_documentation/storage/00_storage-quick-start.md

 provides library access from a host of languages.
 You can drop-in from other services and you don't have to fear to be locked in.
 Most of the time a simple change of API credentials and endpoint allows to switch to our service.

-S3-compatibility is achieved through Pithos, an open-source frontend for storing files in a Cassandra cluster. if you are interested, we have [more information on the SOS architecture](/documentation/platform/platform-description).
+S3-compatibility is achieved through Pithos, an open-source frontend for storing files in a Cassandra cluster.

 Here are a few clients and tools that interact well: